nicolewhite/neo4j-flask/pages/similarity-between-users.md

 index: 9
 ---

 When a user visits their own profile, we want to recommend other users whose posts the logged-in user might enjoy reading.
 To do so, we'll write a Cypher query that finds users most similar to the logged-in user based on the number of tags they've mutually posted about.
-On the other hand, when a user visits another user's profile, we want to display what the two users have in common.
-For this, we'll write a Cypher query that finds how many of the logged-in user's posts the viewee has liked, along with which tags they've mutually posted about.
+On the other hand, when the logged-in user visits another user's profile, we want to display what the two users have in common.
+For this, we'll write a Cypher query that finds how many of the logged-in user's posts the other user has liked, along with which tags they've mutually posted about.
 The `/profile/<username>` view is defined in `views.py`:

 ```python
 @app.route('/profile/<username>', methods=['GET'])